andrewthegr8/Term-Project-ME-405/docs/source/main-program.rst

 Task diagram
 ~~~~~~~~~~~~~~~~

-The diagram below shows how the cooperative tasks interact with drivers
+The diagram below shows how the cooperative tasks interact
 and pass data via shares and queues.
-Each tasks' period (T) in ms and priority
+Each tasks' period (T) in ms
-(P) is shown as well
+and priority (P) is shown as well.

 .. graphviz::
    :align: center